 – the Template line corresponds with the directory name of a parent theme.
 The template theme in our case is Emmet, and it means that the template name should be Emmet accordingly.

-– in ‘@import url’ section a path to the parent theme’s css file must be indicated.
-Also, remember about case sensitiveness of the words in the path.
-It means that if a folder of the parent theme starts with lower case a path in ‘@import url’ line must show that as well.
+– in ‘@import url’ section a path to the parent theme’s CSS file must be indicated.
+Also, remember about the case sensitiveness of the words in the path.
+It means that if a folder of the parent theme starts with a lower case a path in ‘@import url’ line must show that as well.

-You can modify style.css file of the child theme and customize it up to your needs.
-For example, in the Emmet child we decided to change a color of the menu buttons to orange with gradient, and alter the color of the menu buttons names.
-For this purpose we added appropriate code lines to style.css file of the child theme.
+You can modify the style.css file of the child theme and customize it up to your needs.
+For example, in the Emmet child, we decided to change the color of the menu buttons to orange with a gradient, and alter the color of the menu buttons’ names.
+For this purpose, we added appropriate code lines to the style.css file of the child theme.

 On the screenshots below a default menu style of the Emmet child theme inherited from the parent one and initial code in style.css file are shown:

 Customized Emmet child theme and its style.css file:

 Following these simple steps, you can edit the styles of the child theme and get quite a new website easily.

 This is a final and very crucial step in the whole process.
 You need to stylesheets of the parent and child themes.
 For this purpose a functions.php file must be created.
 The first line of functions.php file should begin with an opening PHP tag (<!–?php).
 To enqueue the parent theme stylesheet one should add a ‘wp_enqueue_scripts action‘ and use ‘wp_enqueue_style()‘ in child theme’s functions.php.
 See an example below: